MatteoGioia/neuron/zettelkasten/University/Economics of Tech and Mgmt/ETM III - Cost Volume Profit Analysis.md

 9. <details markdown=1><summary markdown="span"> What is the margin of safety? </summary>

     \
     The margin of safety is equal to ==$TOT.
 SALES - BREAK.
 EVEN SALES$==.
-It is useful to know by which amount the sales can drop before incurring in a loss.
+It is useful to know by which amount the sales can drop before incurring in a loss. \
+    Note that ==it must be computed w.r.t. to the units to sell to break even.==

 </details>